2010 Port Arthur oil spill: Aftermath

 A perimeter was established around the affected area, and none of the oil had harmed local wildlife.
 The collision occurred in a still part of the channel, which helped to limit the flow of oil both upstream or downstream.
 AET activated their OPA 90 response plan and called upon Resolve Marine to lighter and refloat the damaged vessel while contractors worked to contain the oil spilled.
 While the section of the waterway the collision occurred in is largely industrial, there are marshes along shorelines in other parts that are susceptible to damage from oil spills.
-The collision closed the Port Arthur waterway, and Coast Guard personnel couldn't immediately comment on how long it would take to clean the spill or reopen the channel.
+The collision closed the Port Arthur waterway, and Coast Guard personnel could not immediately comment on how long it would take to clean the spill or reopen the channel.
 The only statement made regarding the time it would take to reopen the waterway was that "We're working as quickly as possible to clean up the spill," according to a Coast Guard officer.
 By the day after the incident, about 1100 oilbbl of spilled oil had been recovered, and most of the unrecovered oil was contained.
 However, according to both the Coast Guard and local officials, the possibility of currents in the channel picking up remained, and with it the potential for oil to flow downstream into marshes.
 Four oil refineries operate in the Port Arthur area, with a total capacity of about 1.1 Moilbbl of oil a day.
 In statements, neither Exxon or Valero, which operate two of the refineries, said they expected operations to be disrupted by the collision.
 Neither Motiva Enterprises or Total, which operate the other two refineries, initially publicly responded to the spill.
 In its response to the incident, the tanker's operator, AET Inc. said it was cooperating with investigators, and was prepared to bear the costs of cleanup, but noted that responsibility for the incident had not been determined.
 The company also refused to name the pilots in charge of the ship at the time of the collision.
 On January 27, the tanker was removed from the waterway, and soon after, limited traffic through the channel was allowed to resume.
 In a statement on January 29, the Coast Guard said they hoped to allow full operations in the waterway to resume within a week.